borisdj/EFCore.BulkExtensions/README.md

 ## BulkConfig arguments

 **BulkInsert** and **BulkInsertOrUpdate** methods can have optional argument **BulkConfig** with properties (bool, int, object, List<string>):<br>
-*{ PreserveInsertOrder, SetOutputIdentity, BatchSize, NotifyAfter, BulkCopyTimeout, EnableStreaming, UseTempDB, WithHoldlock, PropertiesToInclude, PropertiesToExclude, UpdateByProperties, SqlBulkCopyOptions }*<br>
+*{ PreserveInsertOrder, SetOutputIdentity, BatchSize, NotifyAfter, BulkCopyTimeout, EnableStreaming, UseTempDB, WithHoldlock, CalculateStats, StatsInfo, PropertiesToInclude, PropertiesToExclude, UpdateByProperties, SqlBulkCopyOptions }*<br>
 Default behaviour is { false, false, 2000,  null, null, false, false, true, null, null, null, Default } and if we want to change it, BulkConfig should be added explicitly with one or more bool properties set to true, and/or int props like **BatchSize** to different number.<br>
 When doing update we can chose to exclude one or more properties by adding their names into **PropertiesToExclude**, or if we need to update less then half column then **PropertiesToInclude** can be used.
 Setting both Lists are not allowed.
 Additionaly there is **UpdateByProperties** that allows specifying custom properties, besides PK, by which we want update to be done.<br>
 If **NotifyAfter** is not set it will have same value as _BatchSize_ while **BulkCopyTimeout** when not set has SqlBulkCopy default which is 30 seconds and if set to 0 it indicates no limit.<br>